 No longer produced.
-In very good condition, appears unfired. includes original box/instructions and six unfired Hudson Colt .45 cartridges (reusable) which takes a PFC cap for loud bang and smoke, sparks out the barrel.
-No original box
+In very good condition, appears unfired. includes original box (lid little faded), instructions and six unfired Hudson Colt .45 cartridges (reusable) which takes a PFC cap for loud bang and smoke, sparks out the barrel (PFC caps not included)

 Has very nice `click` to both chamber and hammer.
 Hammer draws back 4 clicks (like the original).
 You can fan fire by holding the trigger and fanning the hammer for quick shots.

 Over the years, the revolver was given nicknames such as “Equalizer,” “thumb-buster,” “plow handle,” “hog-leg,” and “Peacemaker. and many an ear listened as an old-timer repeated,

 “Fear no man regardless of his size . . . pull me, and I will equalize,” or “Judge Colt and his jury of six.”

 We ship internationally.
 Any questions: firstname.lastname@example.org